zeusongit/csye7374-fall2018-kubernetes/autoscaling/README.md

 - Check the dashboard.
 There should be additional pods for the webapp

 ### Cluster Autoscaling
+- Attach the IAM Policy `AutoScalingFullAccess`  to the kops group.
+This will give the kops user access to autoscale pods and clusters
 - Edit the min and max node count in the node instance group using this command
 ```
 kops edit ig nodes